unscrollinc/unscroll/react-client/README.md

 # Unscroll Client

+I've been looking for years for a maximalist writing environment.

 Unscroll is a timeline that lets you zoom in and out using your scroll wheel and look at different *Events*.